lza93/react-app/README.md

 ## Deploying to Heroku

-The app is configured to be able to esily upload to Heroku.
+The app is configured to be able to easily upload to Heroku.
 Once you have a Heroku account and the Heroku CLI installed, you can follow the steps below to get the app up and running:

 #### Create the Heroku App